This site uses Cookies - please see our privacy page for further information.

 Join TFI Network+ Membership form →

-Improving surface interactions of waste plastics as grain substitutes within concrete
+Completed: Improving surface interactions of waste plastics as grain substitutes within concrete

 The cement industry is one of the biggest CO2 emitters on the planet and concurrently, we are facing a global crisis in plastic waste and how to repurpose, reuse or recycle it rather than disposing of it in landfill/incineration.
+The scope of this project was to allow concrete to be ‘dematerialised’ by using less raw material, reduce costs through the use of ‘zero/negative-value’ polymer waste streams in concrete whilst also improving mechanical properties of the final polymer-concrete composite.

-This multi-sector project aims to tackle both issues through the use and optimisation of polymeric waste streams as organic binders for high performance concrete composites.
-Whilst not a new idea, the inclusion of waste polymers in concrete has been found to degrade the mechanical properties of concrete compared to standard concrete.
+Through collaboration across academic sectors, we aimed to tackle both described issues through the use and optimisation of polymeric waste streams (specifically polypropylene, PP) as organic binders for high performance concrete composites.
+Previously, the inclusion of waste polymers in concrete has been found to degrade the mechanical properties of concrete compared to standard concrete.
+We therefore tackled these limitations by applying a ‘bottom-up’ approach to aggregate-inorganic oxide surface interactions and material performance.

-James Railton
+Dr. James Railton james.railton@northumbria.ac.uk

 Northumbria University